 Here's my secret that's not really a secret because I talk about it all the time: they're press-on nails.
 And not just press-on nails.
 They're glue-free, peel-and-stick press-on nails that take less than 10 minutes to apply.

 Please note that I am not affiliated with any beauty or cosmetic brands, so I do not make money off any of the links shared on this page.
-I'm just a big fan of press-on nails and believe that affordable and convenient manicures should be accessible to everyone.
+I'm just a big fan of peel-and-stick press-on nails and believe that affordable and convenient manicures should be accessible to everyone.

 I love having well-manicured nails, but it's basically impossible for me to keep my nail enamel chip-free for more than two days.
 My job requires that I'm always tapping away at a keyboard or my phone screen, so chipping happens pretty easily.